 I loved the look of chunkier shelves and liked the idea of facing standard thickness board for a seamless look (suggested by Young House Love).
 I was also looking for it to be really smooth and wanted to avoid hours of sanding.
 We chose to use MDF for all of the project and I’m so happy we did.
 There’s a few things you would need to do differently if you were to use wood- just keep that in mind as you go through.

-When we sketched out the plans, we wrote down the measurements of all the pieces we would need then added them up into supply lists.
+When we sketched out the plans for the custom built in shelving unit, we wrote down the measurements of all the pieces we would need then added them up into supply lists.
 For the lower units, the uprights, shelves and doors are all made with 5/8″ MDF sheets.
 The supports for the shelves we ripped from those same sheets.
 I found it easiest to draw out on graph paper the size of a sheet of MDF 4×8′ and shade out the squares of the pieces we’d be cutting out of those sheets to make sure we got enough in one trip but didn’t end up with waste.
 There are also MDF shelves available (which works out cheaper!) available in 12″ or 16″ depths, but our bottom shelves were deeper than that to accommodate for some specific storage items.
 The open shelving and supports for the upper shelves were all made from the 12″ MDF shelf boards.
 The facing to make it look chunky was done with 1×2″ MDF.
 The whole thing was set on top of a 2×4 base.
 We chose to have hidden hinges with subtle hardware.

 Here’s what our supply list looked like (although yours would be different depending on your size of space).
 We were able to get all of our supplies from The Home Depot (I love when you only have to make one stop!) but one of the tools we used is only available online where we live.
 You can download our supplies/ shopping list with CANADIAN pricing right here.
 This does not include the tools we already had (painting supplies, saws, etc).
 I’ll link everything I can so you can see what it looks like in store.